 In his words…“We would like to make public that, after nine years together, we have commonly agreed to divorce.
 Our marriage has given us two beautiful children whom we love so dearly.

-In light of the important ties, we’ll continue to have, the respect, gratitude, and admiration for one another remains mutually intact.
+In light of the important ties we’ll continue to have, the respect, gratitude, and admiration for one another remain mutually intact.

 We ask for your sympathy and understanding to preserve our privacy in such a moment of change.”